AnuragU03/Major/README.md

-# 🛍️ E-Commerce Price Comparison Tool with RAG
+# 🛍️ E-Commerce Price Comparison Tool with RAG & Neural Sentiment Analysis

-An intelligent web scraper that compares product prices across Amazon and Flipkart using Retrieval-Augmented Generation (RAG) for smart caching and semantic search.
+An intelligent web scraper that compares product prices across Amazon and Flipkart using Retrieval-Augmented Generation (RAG) for smart caching, semantic search, and **Neural Network-based Sentiment Analysis** using DistilBERT transformers.

 ## 🌟 Features